The Adventures of Mr Blex

 While I was at Texas Inst ltd, I took up my passion for running, but only 10miles and Half Marathons on the road completing about thirty.
 Then Squash, Chess, being Press Ganged into running them.
 I also put our company team of athletes into the Annual Bedford Half Marathon for many years.
 Texas provided smart running vests in a different colour each time, plus our entry fees.

 As regards Chess, I organised a visit by Jim Plaskett who is a Bedford and U.K Chess Master, to make a free guest visit for our Open Day.
 He took on apprx 20 of the Texas staff who could play, all at the same time.
 He was in a large square of tables and just strolled round inside, opening first, being White, so his move ...
 He beat us all easily either by his fast genius moves, to a 'Check Mate' , or a 'Decline' by us being put in a mental Half Nelson.

 Our fellow employees came from all over the U.K. to take part in the annual Bedford Run of 13 miles, I reduced my time of 1 hr 45mins for my first one, down to 1 hr 32 mins, now a good time for a Veteran, over a few years.
-You can not compete with 20 year olds doing sub 6 min miles.! !
+You can not compete with 20 year olds doing sub 6 min miles ! !
 The Chess nights actually took our mediocre team into H.M.
-Bedford- Prison, this I bitterly regretted afterwards.
+Prison, Bedford, being arranged by our management, We went in of our own volition but this I bitterly regretted afterwards, for several reasons..

 ..
 Link to Index Page

 Or try Rock Climbing in Guernsey .../..
 Last revision - 9th Sept - 2020 ../.. by Bill Exley.